BlueAmulet/SourceRTXTweaks/README.md

 `*(byte*)(this + 844) = 0;` or `this[844] = 0;`
 The number may not be 844.
 Change this to 1.

-If the code is optimized to make sure of a register known to be zero to assign the value:
+If the code is optimized to make use of a register known to be zero to assign the value:
 With a debugger such as [x64dbg](https://x64dbg.com/), set a break point on this instruction.
 Check the address listed and set a hardware byte read breakpoint on it.
 This should get you the function that reads this member, change it to the following instructions: